ArekScibior/pacman/README.md

-This game has been written on workshop at www.SzkolaReacta.pl with Patryk Omiotek
+This game mostly has been written on workshop at www.SzkolaReacta.pl with Patryk Omiotek

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).